Which hat should I wear today? How to make your team meetings more effective

 BLUE HAT

-The last but not the least - the blue “thinking” hat. de Bono compare the blue hat to the orchestra conductor who makes sure that all the musicians do their best and everything what should be done is done at the right time.
-The blue hat presents the purpose of the thinking, meeting, brainstorming session.
+The last but not least - the blue “thinking” hat. de Bono compares the blue hat to the orchestra conductor who makes sure that all the musicians do their best and everything what should be done is done at the right time.
+The blue hat takes case of the purpose of a meeting.
 If you are wearing the blue hat, you are an observer, a leader, a facilitator who keeps the discipline and checks if people stick to the relevant issues.
-The blue hat thinker can comments on what she/he observes and every now an then gives an overview of what has been happening and what has been achieved.
+The blue hat thinker can comments on what other people observe and every now an then give an overview of what has been happening and what has been achieved.
 While wearing the blue hat you control the thinking process and organise the thinking itself.
 You define the problem and determine the tasks which should be carried out through the discussion.

 What is the main idea?